Justworks Payroll: Creating Time Off Polices

 Managing Time Off Policies

-You’ll be able to manage your existing PTO policies by going back to the Time Off on the left-hand side menu.
+You’ll be able to manage your existing PTO policies by going back to the Time Off on the left-hand side menu and clicking the “Policies” tab at the top of the Time Off workspace.
 Here, you’ll be able to Edit policy name, Assign employees, and/or Cancel policies by clicking the buttons on the right side of each policy.

 Screenshot showing the Time off section where admins can find their existing time off policies.

-Be sure to click Save to make sure any changes go into effect.
+Be sure to click Save to implement any changes.

 Managing Time Off Requests